 A pitch competition in Germany to support young entrepreneurs and their ideas right after founding their company.
-Actually, a really good thing, if there wasn’t this huge BUT – and this but is inequality.
+Actually, a really good thing, if there wasn’t this huge BUT.
+This but is inequality.
 The jury consisted out of 14 people, of which two were women.
 Four speakers at the award giving ceremony.
 Four of them were men.
 Three teams won.
 No woman represented in the winning teams.
+Women in entrepreneurship – not really.
 It is not the first time that we experience women being underrepresented in the entrepreneurial world.

 Why are there so little women in entrepreneurship?

 It is more likely that investors support people who are similar to them.
 Which is a vicious circle when you are deliberating the fact that the investor world is dominated by men as well.
 A study done by the Babson College shows that less than 3% of venture-capital funded businesses had a woman as the CEO.
 Only 6% of the potential investors are women.
 In the EU only 30% of entrepreneurs are women.
 Even in the European Commission says:

 “Female creativity and entrepreneurial potential are an under-exploited source of economic growth and jobs that should be further developed.”